bmedicke/REED/readme.md

   * the second pop returns `variable a`, the stack is now empty again (5.)
   * **we don't get to chose which item to pop, it's always the last one added!**

+---

+Let's take a look at what is specifically stored on the stack.

 ## the stack at <main+0>

 The following shows a partial dump of the stack at the start of `main()`: